zrmacc/AURMC/README.md

 The columns are:

-* `idx`, the subject index.
+* `idx`, the subject identifier.
 * `time`, the observation time.
-* `status`, coded 0 for censoring, 1 for a measurement, and 2 for death (or any competing terminal event).
+* `status`, coded 0 for censoring, 1 for a measurement, and 2 for a terminal event (e.g. death).
 * `value`, the value of the measurement at the observation time.

 Note that:

 * All subjects must have a baseline record at `time = 0` with `status = 1`.
-* All subjects must have an *observation-terminating* event as their last record, either `status = 0` for censoring, or `status = 2` for the terminal event.
+* All subjects must have an *observation-terminating* event as their last record, either `status = 0` for censoring or `status = 2` for a terminal event.
   - By default, a subject with no observation-terminating event is censored immediately after their last measurement.
-* If a subject's measurement value is missing, the last value is carried forward.
+* If a subject's measurement value is missing (`NA`), their last value is carried forward.
+  - If a subject's baseline measurement is missing, it is set to zero.

 ## Usage